ozfortress/ozfortress_docs/docs/rules/global.md

 + Exploiting the map design to enter areas that aren’t within regular bounds, for any means or use excluding Wallbugs and Edgebugs as documented in [Explicitly Allowed Game Mechanic exploits](/rules/global/#explicitly-allowed-game-mechanic-exploits).
 + Map-based exploits (water jump scoping, etc).
 + Hiding sticky grenades (AKA "stickies") or engineer buildings inside of props or geometry **where they cannot be destroyed by normal means** (any class, out of the map, etc) due to differences in their visual and physical collisions is **considered an exploit**.
++ Any form of complete animation break, including but not limited to:
+  + T-Posing or "Civilian" mode.
+  + Contracker exploitation.
++ Purposeful Sniper scoped-in crouch exploitation is prohibited.
+> When a sniper scopes in whilst crouched, it is possible to obscure up to or above 50% of that sniper's character model whilst still maintaining vision around the objects obscuring their model.
+>
+> **We understand that this is potentially difficult to police, however, it will often be very clear when someone is intentionally abusing this mechanical oversight.** We will be reviewing each reported case of this behaviour individually, and not blanket banning any instance that could be purposeful exploitation.

 ##### Explicitly Allowed Game Mechanic exploits